CrendKing/mpv-twitch-chat/README.md

 Script option file should be placed in mpv's `script-opts` directory as usual.
 Options are explains in the script file.

+User must specify a working Twitch API client ID in the option file.

 ## Usage

 To activate the script, play a Twitch VOD and switch on the "rechat" subtitle track.
 The script will replace it with its own subtitle track.